Planning your next diving trip? These are the best dive sites in the world.

 Visibility: Up to 45 meters

-Tubbataha is one of the best dive sites in South East Asia, and it’s also one of the most accessible places to get scuba diving certification in the Philippines.
+Tubbataha is one of the best dive sites in Southeast Asia and one of the most accessible places to get scuba dive certified in the Philippines.
 This site is perfect for first-time divers because it’s not very deep and has no currents.
 Experienced divers will also enjoy diving here because you can find a lot of rare and unusual animals on this reef, including sea turtles, eagle rays, manta rays, dolphins, barracudas, and even hammerhead sharks.

 Tubbataha is the land of the giants and has exceptionally clean water that helps all marine life live longer.
-There are over 300 types of coral and more than 375 species of fish.
+There are over 300 types of coral and more than 375 fish species.
 You’ll find everything from colorful tropical fish, blue-spotted lagoon rays, unicorns, nurse sharks, and more.

 Other Dive Sites: The Philippines has thousands of islands with thousands of dive spots.
 Puerto Galera is also an excellent spot for marine life and colorful coral.